seanbaxter/circle/new-circle/README.md

 The argument directive design is the only way to implement the [`[borrow_checker]`](#borrow_checker) model, where the checked reference entities `ref` and `refmut` are part of a type, not just options in an expression's value category.
 At the call site the user explicitly requires a `ref` or `refmut` from an object and passes that to a compatible function.

 Pass by value, pass by ref and pass by refmut provide a memory-safe parameter strategy, and all are best annotated at the call site.
-Circle's feature pragmas, the ability to establish source domains with per-file scope, let's us go further in modernization.
+Feature directives establish source domains with per-file scope, letting us reach further towards this modernization.

 Consider making **relocation the default**.
 Rather than implicitly copy to a per-value parameter, implicitly relocate.
 This is Rust's default.
 It makes the cheap operation (relocation) the one you're naturally going to use in preference to the potentially expensive operation (copy).